edgio-docs/edgio-docs/src/guides/performance/rules/features.md

 #### Rewrite Cache Key {/*rewrite-cache-key*/}

-Rewrites the default cache-key for a set of requests.
+Rewrites the default cache key for a set of requests.

 **Key information:**

--   Our servers use the cache-key to check for a cached version of an asset.
+-   Our servers use the cache key to check for a cached version of an asset.
--   A core component of a cache-key is a relative URL path that starts directly after the hostname.
+-   A core component of a cache key is a relative URL path that starts directly after the hostname.
 This relative URL path is derived from the request whose response is being cached.
 The Rewrite Cache Key feature allows you to customize the default cache key for a set of requests by modifying this value.
--   This feature does not affect the cache-key assigned to previously cached content.
+-   This feature does not affect the cache key assigned to previously cached content.
 -   Define the following settings:

-    -   **Source:** Identify the set of requests that will use a different default cache-key by setting this option to a relative URL path that starts directly after the hostname.
+    -   **Source:** Identify the set of requests that will use a different default cache key by setting this option to a relative URL path that starts directly after the hostname.
 This setting supports regular expression syntax.

         <Callout type="important">